Annual Report CY23

 - Preparing an annual report of its findings and corrective actions for each facility, as well as the agency.

 This report shall include a comparison of the current year’s data and corrective actions with those from prior years and shall provide an assessment of the agency’s progress in addressing sexual abuse.
 The report is approved by the Superintendent and made readily available to the public through our website.

 There may be some information that is redacted when publication would present a clear and specific threat to the safety and security of a facility, but must indicate the nature of the material redacted.

 We make all aggregated sexual abuse data readily available to the public at least annually through our website.
 Before making aggregated sexual abuse data publicly available, we will remove all personal identifiers.
 We maintain sexual abuse data collected pursuant to § 115.387 for at least 10 years after the date of its initial collection unless Federal, State, or local law requires otherwise.

+For the past calendar year and the years before, we did not have any allegations of sexual abuse.
+We take any allegation, regardless of whether or not it meets PREA, seriously.
 We have had a long history and reputation of having a standing zero tolerance policy for sexual abuse or sexual harassment.
 Our staff is trained extensively in child abuse and neglect reporting, maintaining professional relationships, behavior management, code of ethics and more.
 Having a strong program that prides itself in preventing, detecting and responding to abuse of any kind takes dedication and pride from everyone.
 Our teachers, mental health staff, medical staff, floor staff and administration all have a part in making our program successful.
 We are forever striving to make our program better and more responsive to our diverse population of kids.